blake-regalia/graphy.js/README.md

 <a name="n.select" />
 ### network.select(name: string[, namespace: string])
-Returns the graphy [entity](#entity) for the IRI given by `name`, which may be a prefixed name or full IRI.
-Optional `namespace` argument will set the accessor namespace for the returned object (see [.$](#e.$)).
+Returns the graphy entity for the IRI given by `name`, which may be a prefixed name or full IRI.
+Optional `namespace` argument will set the accessor namespace for the returned object (see [entity.$()](#e.$)).

 <a name="n.top" />
 ### network.top([map: function])
-Returns an array of only [entities](#entity) that are named things (ie not blanknodes) or blanknodes that do not appear in the object position of any triples in the current graph.
+Returns an array of only entities that are named things (ie not blanknodes) or blanknodes that do not appear in the object position of any triples in the current graph.
 These can be thought of as top-level nodes.
 Accepts an optional `map` function callback to transform the entities before returning the array.
 These entities will have empty an accessor namespace by default.

 <a name="n.shorten" />
 ### network.shorten(iri: string)